cagla-su/Linux-Gaming-Guide/README.md

 - **Easy Anti-Cheat** and **BattlEye** have **Linux-compatible** versions.
 That's why some developers **may enable Linux compatibility** with their anti-cheat systems **specifically for WINE/Proton**.
 	- However, some games such as **Fortnite** and **Apex Legends** do not enable Linux support in their anti-cheat configuration.
 That's why **they do not run on Linux**.
 - In addition to enabling Linux-compatible configurations, some games only use the **user-mode module** of these anti-cheat systems, which makes them playable on Linux.
-- Except **VANGUARD**, we cannot make a definitive statement about playability of a game using one of the anti-cheat systems mentioned above.
+- Except **VANGUARD**, we cannot make a definitive statement about playability of a game that uses one of the anti-cheat systems mentioned above.
 	- The case is different for VANGUARD because no games using VANGUARD are able to run on Linux.
 This is because VANGUARD is only used by the games of **Riot Games**, which **do not intend to support** Linux players at all.
 - To check the playability of a game, you can check [ProtonDB](https://www.protondb.com) as it is [mentioned in this guide](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#%EF%B8%8F).
 # Get Started